mlim1972/micronaut-boilerplate/README.md

   there is no conflict with previous data that was inserted to the tables
 - [/controller/UserControllerSpec](/src/test/groovy/com/example/controller/UserControllerSpec.groovy).
   This class was updated to change the index when inserting to tables.
-This is done so that while testing there is no conflict with previous data that was inserted to the tables
+This is done so that while testing there is no conflict with previous data that was inserted to the tables.
+In addition, the test was updated to test the list of users by page and size
 - [/service/RoleServiceSpec](/src/test/groovy/com/example/service/RoleServiceSpec.groovy).
   This class was updated to change the authority name because the 'admin' authority was already inserted by flyway during the initial setup of the database schema